nocomplexity/codeaudit/docs/checks/zipfile_check.md

 * **Potential Path Traversal**
 A path traversal vulnerability could arise if the file in the `gzip` file is constructed from user input.
 For example, if the path came from a web request, a user could provide a path like ../../../../etc/passwd.gz to access sensitive files outside of the intended directory.
 This is a critical security consideration for any code that handles file paths based on external data that is decompressed with `gzip.open`.

+## Possible measures

+1. Make sure by design that these Python functions  will  **Only decompress files from trusted sources**

+2. Set a limit for the  decompression size.
+This is not simple and always possible!
+The Python `lzma` library does not have a built-in parameter to do this directly.
+You would need to read the data in fixed-size chunks and check the total size as you go, raising an error if it exceeds a predefined limit.

+3. Check File Metadata: If possible, check the uncompressed size of the file from its header before starting the decompression.
+While not all formats contain this information, it can be a useful first check. **Note: This mitigation measurement should NEVER be used without other safeguards**

+4. Resource Monitoring: Monitor your application's memory,  CPU and resource usage during the decompression process and terminate it if it begins to consume an unusual amount of resources.
+Note that this measurement is not fail-safe!

 ## More information